 How would you and I treat Jesus if we met Him at church this weekend?
 Would you treat Him like we treat sickly dandelions, or would you treat Him like the King He is?

-Maybe the question should be, “How will you treat someone TODAY who does not look like you?”
+Today, how will you treat that someone who does not look like you?”